Frequently Asked Question & Answers for the Modern Warrior

 Kachi (Foot Soldier):

-Economically handmade with some attention to detail.
-We use modern materials and techniques to create quality armor at a great price.
-Perfect for the samurai on a budget or those looking for an inexpensive costume for their next big event.
+Economically handmade with careful attention to detail, we use modern materials and techniques to create quality armor at an unbeatable price.
+Perfect for the modern warrior on a budget or those looking for an affordable yet historically accurate costume for their next big event.

-The Kachi class features a basic but still traditional Gendai design.
-As noted some features are more basic, more modern material, tools and techniques are used to make this yoroi more economical, however, adjustments can be made, most parts can be upgraded or replaced over time to achieve a Gashira level quality of armor set.
-Because the armor is made quickly, and with less attention to detail, there may be slight blemishes or defects in the paint, lacing, stitching or other details.
-For a higher quality suit with good attention to these details, we recommend upgrading to a Gashira class samurai armor set if your budget allows.
+The Kachi class features a basic yet traditional Gendai design.
+While some features are more basic, modern materials, tools, and techniques are used to craft this yoroi more economical.
+Adjustments can be made, and most parts can be upgraded or replaced over time to achieve a Gashira level quality armor set.
+Because the armor is made quickly and with less attention to detail, there may be slight blemishes or defects in the paint, lacing, stitching, or other details.
+For a higher quality suit with better attention to these details, we recommend upgrading to a Gashira class samurai armor set if your budget allows.

 Gashira (Officer):